Online divorce in Australia

 If you're considering ending your marriage, you may wish to:

-Confirm you've been separated for at least 12 months
+People often confirm whether they have been separated for at least 12 months.

-Review the court's requirements for your divorce application
+People often review the court's requirements for a divorce application.

-Decide whether you'll apply jointly with your spouse or make a sole application
+People often decide whether to apply jointly with a spouse or make a sole application, an approach involving sole application and joint applications.

-Determine your arrangements for any children and property division
+People often determine their arrangements for any children and property division.

 How LawConnect can help

 Online divorce can feel overwhelming, especially if you're uncertain about requirements, costs, or your options.
-Many people benefit from understanding the legal landscape before deciding whether to proceed independently or with professional support.
+Some people look into general information about the legal landscape before deciding whether to proceed independently or with professional support.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by asking questions about the divorce process, what documents you'll need, or how the court handles different situations.
+People often begin by asking questions about the divorce process, what documents may be needed, or how the court handles different situations.
 Our AI tool helps you understand general legal information and the range of options that may be available to you.

 However, only a licensed family lawyer can provide legal advice tailored to your specific circumstances, explain how the law applies to your particular situation, and guide your decisions.
 If you decide you'd benefit from professional legal advice, we can connect you with licensed family lawyers who specialise in divorce matters.

-Taking time now to understand your options may help you make informed choices about how to proceed with your divorce application.
+Information about the available options may assist people in making informed choices about how to proceed with your divorce application.

 Not sure what to ask?